Student Handbook & University Bulletin

 Below are two links to important forms and services offered by the Milken Institute SPH.
 Please contact Student Support or your advisor as references for the appropriate form or service for your particular situation.

-Courses dropped prior to the first day of the module will have 100% of the tuition charges cancelled.
-Courses dropped on or after the first day of the module are subject to the following refund schedule:
+Effective Fall 2021, courses dropped prior to the start of the term (before the first day of classes) will have 100% of the tuition charges cancelled.
+Courses dropped beginning the first day of classes are subject to the university refund schedule, which governs the prorated cancellation of semester tuition charges in cases of program adjustment or withdrawal.

 A course dropped during the first week of classes will not appear on the student’s transcript.
 A course dropped after the first week but before the end of the seventh week will be assigned a notation of W (Authorized Withdrawal).